 Over the past 20 years, I’ve had the opportunity to work with, help architect, stand up, and scale dozens of DDoS mitigation services around the world.
 I’ve also been responsible for one of the most prominent cloud-based mitigation services in the industry as well.
-This provides me with a unique perspective around how many of these services compare and what situations are more appropriate for what type of service.
-I recently did a webinar comparing, contrasting, and outlining the 9 areas where cloud-based DDoS mitigation services are advantageous over ISP based DDoS services.
+This provides me with a unique perspective on how many of these services compare and what situations are more appropriate for what type of service.
+I recently did a webinar comparing, contrasting, and outlining the 9 areas where cloud-based DDoS mitigation services are advantageous over ISP-based DDoS services.
 This article provides a summary of the points that I covered in the webinar which can be seen in its entirety here.

 ISP versus cloud-based mitigation services.

-An ISP-based DDoS protection service is one that is provided by the first-mile ISP that connects a datacenter customer to the internet.
+An ISP-based DDoS protection service is one that is provided by the first-mile ISP that connects a data center customer to the internet.
 Some or all the customer’s traffic is already going through the ISP so the ISP can detect an attack in that traffic and mitigate it locally, inside the ISP, before delivering the traffic to the customer.
 This is often termed a “clean pipes” service because the ISP typically sells to the customer by the circuit (AKA “pipes”) they are delivering.

 Advantages of cloud-based DDoS mitigation.